 - Hiding or lying about pertinent information on a claim or insurance application

-- Committing a crime, such as arson, in order to profit from a claim
+- Committing a crime, such as arson, to profit from an insurance claim

-There are several ways that the state will determine the charges and penalties for insurance fraud.
-Largely, the sentence following a conviction hinges upon the value of the benefit, property or services that were obtained.
+There are several ways that the state determines the charges and penalties for insurance fraud in Minnesota.
+Largely, the sentence following an insurance fraud conviction hinges upon the value of the benefit, property, or services that were obtained.

-Because Minnesota considers insurance fraud a theft, the sentencing guidelines follows those requirements.
-The charge may be considered a misdemeanor if the value of the property is $500 or less.
-When the value of the items in question is more than $500, the charge is considered a felony.
-For example, if the amount of property is valued at more than $35,000, the defendant could face up to 20 years in prison and a fine of as much as $1,000.
-Additionally, the court may order that the defendant pay restitution to the insurance company or forfeit property.
+If the amount is valued at more than $35,000, you could face up to 20 years in prison and a fine of as much as $100,000.
+Additionally, the court may order you to pay restitution to the insurance company, or forfeit property.

-At Keller Law Offices, we use aggressive defense tactics to ensure the best possible outcome for people facing charges involving insurance fraud.
+At Keller Criminal Defense Attorneys, our Minnesota insurance fraud lawyers use aggressive defense tactics to ensure the best possible outcome for people facing charges involving insurance fraud.
 We are available to clients 24 hours a day, seven days a week.
-If you would like to schedule a free consultation with a misdemeanor lawyer today, please contact our office at 952-913-1421.
+If you would like to schedule a free consultation with our attorneys, please contact our office.